 It is through the ongoing generosity and support of our many friends and partners that we are able to offer the Boardman River Nature Center as an admission free-destination for nature learning and discovery.
 Operated by the Grand Traverse Conservation District, the Nature Center allows us to deliver education programs right at the source, on the doorstep to a 505-acre living laboratory.

-New fossil exhibit!
+Visit our fossil exhibit!
 Learn more.

-Find us at 1450 Cass Rd., Traverse City, MI 49685 (1.5 miles south of South Airport Rd)
+Find us at 1450 Cass Rd., Traverse City, MI 49685 (1.5 miles south of South Airport Rd.)

 Education Programs – From our headquarters at the Boardman River Nature Center, we craft nature experiences that connect children, adults and families to the natural world.
 These experiences not only enrich the quality of our lives, but also empower us to play a personal role in protecting the natural resources that make our region so special.

 Naturally Wild Birthday Parties – Have your child’s next birthday at the Nature Center!
 Click here for more information!

 Volunteer at the Nature Center – From Nature Center docents to trail stewards to education assistants, volunteer opportunities abound at the Boardman River Nature Center.
 For more information, please visit our volunteer page.